Review of Oasis Of The Seas deck 8 (Central Park-Cabins)

 Vintages (open between 12 am - 1 am, 73 seats) is the RCI’s signature wine bar with a la carte tapas menu.
 The menu has appetizers (at US$5 each) and an extensive selection of fine wines and Champagnes (by the glass and bottle).
 Vintages Bar offers scheduled daily wine education classes and wine tasting events (with sommelier service), a tapas menu (for lunch/dinner) and sometimes an all-you-can-eat buffet (for a ﬁxed fee).
 Vintages Bar on the Oasis ship has the biggest wine bottle in the world (8 ft / 2,4 m long).

-Park Cafe (100 seats) a complimentary deli restaurant with both indoor/outdoor seating (on the Central Park).
-Park Cafe is open for Breakfast (7:30 – 11 am, with hot panini sandwiches and made-your-own bagels) and Lunch (11:30 am – 6 pm) offering delicious sandwiches (incl Kummelweck /roast beef on weck) and custom-made salads.
+Park Cafe (100 seats) a complimentary deli restaurant with both indoor/outdoor seating (on Central Park).
+Park Cafe is open for Breakfast (7:30-11 am, with hot panini sandwiches and make-your-own bagels) and Lunch (11:30 am - 6 pm) offering delicious sandwiches (incl Kummelweck /roast beef on weck) and custom-made salads.

 Chops Grille (menu, 130 seats) is a premium steakhouse-seafood restaurant open for Dinner-only (between 5:30 – 9:30 pm).
 This is a specialty restaurant (at US$39 surcharge per person) with an open kitchen allowing guests to watch the food preparation.
 Reservations are recommended.
 Included in the surcharge are bread with butter (first-served), 2 appetizers, 1 entree and desserts.
 At extra charge from the menu can be ordered soups, salads, prime meat (beef, veal, pork, lamb, poultry) and seafood specialties.
 Among those are New York strip steak (12 oz), filet mignon (6 oz, 9 oz), veal chop parmesan, short ribs, lamb chops, roasted chicken, crusted tuna, snapper Veracruz, grilled branzino, lobster, shrimp, scallops.
 Steaks are served with a choice of 3 sauces (bearnaise, peppercorn, bordelaise).
 Among the upsell dishes are dry-aged steaks (16 oz), porterhouse (20 oz), Maine Lobster.
 Chops Grille menu also has sides/sharables (mashed potatoes, creamed spinach, truffled creamed corn, roasted mushrooms, grilled vegetables) and desserts (chocolate pie, chocolate lava cake, red velvet cake, cheesecake, warm cookie plate, ice cream, specialty coffees).